cllebrun/cllebrun.github.io/labs/0.0 Lab Zero - Zero to Cloud/README.md

 # Objective

-+ Learn more about PaaS
-+ Discover the IBM Cloud services Catalog
++ Discover the IBM Cloud services catalog
 + Use one of the starter kits available to create your web application on IBM Cloud
 + Manage your IBM Cloud Dashboard